Ecosystem relaunchNSS Background Remover

 Which tools benefit most from the real model?

-The gap is largest on colorize (DDColor), face restoration (GFPGAN), and generative tools like text-to-image and generate-background (SD-Turbo), where the real model is genuinely transformative.
-For mild deblur and denoise the classical baseline is closer, and for non-AI tools like compression or format conversion there is no model involved at all.
+The gap is largest on upscaling, where a real super-resolution model reconstructs detail a classical resize can only blur, and on background removal, where the segmentation network traces hair and soft edges a colour threshold cannot.
+For a modest enlargement of an already-sharp image the classical baseline is closer, and for non-AI tools like compression or format conversion there is no model involved at all.

 How do I know which one actually ran on my image?